eigenreza/agentic-financial-risk-assistant/docs/risk_methodology.md

 **Limitations:**
 - Historical VaR assumes future returns follow the same distribution as the sample period.
 It underestimates risk if the sample period was unusually calm.
 - Parametric VaR assumes normality.
-Financial returns have fat tails — extreme losses occur more often than the normal distribution predicts.
+Financial returns have fat tails, extreme losses occur more often than the normal distribution predicts.
 - Both are one-day, single-asset estimates.
 They do not account for multi-day holding periods, liquidity risk, or portfolio correlation.
 - VaR does not describe the size of losses beyond the threshold.